Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming: Experiments

 \subsection{Results}

-In Table~\ref{tab:main}, we compare the performance of \ouralgo{} with different baselines (all using auto-generated labeling functions), using the raw and lemmatized count features/propositions (Section \ref{sec:snuba}) across all datasets.
-We observe that \snuba{} performs worse than the \textsc{Supervised} baselines over all datasets, with high variance over different runs (surprisingly, \citet{snuba} did not compare the performance of \snuba{} against the \textsc{Supervised} baseline).
-Learning to Reweight (L2R) performs worse than \textsc{Supervised} on all datasets except YouTube.
-Posterior regularization, imply loss and \spear{} show gains over \textsc{Supervised} on a few datasets, but not consistently across all datasets and settings.
-Finally, \textsc{Vat} obtains competitive results in some settings (e.g., TREC dataset), but performs much worse on others (e.g., IMDB and SST-5).
-In contrast, \ouralgo{} achieves consistent gains over \textsc{Supervised} and the other baselines in almost all datasets (except TREC with raw features where \textsc{Vat} does slightly better than \ouralgo{}).
+In Table~\ref{tab:main}, we compare the performance of \ouralgo{} against different baselines (all using auto-generated labeling functions except VAT), for both raw and lemmatized count features ({\em c.f.} Section~\ref{sec:snuba}) across multiple datasets.
+We observe that \snuba{} performs worse than the \ssalgo{} baseline on all datasets, exhibiting high variance over different runs (surprisingly, \citet{snuba} did not compare the performance of \snuba{} against the \emph{supervised} baseline).
+Learning to Reweight (L2R) performs worse than \ssalgo{} on all datasets except YouTube.
+Posterior regularization, imply loss and \spear{} show gains over \ssalgo{} on a few datasets, but not consistently across all datasets and settings.
+Finally, \textsc{Vat} obtains competitive results in some settings ({\em e.g.}, TREC dataset) but performs much worse on others ({\em e.g.}, IMDB and SST-5).
+In contrast, \ouralgo{} achieves consistent gains over \ssalgo{} and the other baselines in almost all datasets (except TREC with raw features where \textsc{Vat} does slightly better than \ouralgo).
 Additionally, \ouralgo{} yields smaller variance over different runs compared to other semi-supervised approaches.
-Since the main difference between \ouralgo{} and Auto-\spear{} is that the former reweighs the LFs in both the label aggregator as well as in the semi-supervised loss, the gains show the robustness of the bi-level optimisation algorithm.
-Note that these numbers are all reported using only 10\% labeled data and hence, results for some datasets (starting with \textsc{Sup}) might appear lower than those reported in the literature.
+Recall that the main difference between \ouralgo{} and Auto-\spear{} is that the former reweighs the LFs in both the label aggregator as well as in the semi-supervised loss, as against Auto-\spear{} which does not reweigh the LFs at all.
+Consequently, the aforementioned empirical gains illustrate the robustness of the bi-level optimisation algorithm.
+Note that these numbers are all reported using only 10\% labeled data, and hence, results for some datasets (starting with \ssalgo{}) might appear lower than those reported in the literature.
+Note that, we compare \ouralgo{} (using automatically induced LFs) against the \textsc{Hum-}\spear{} which uses \textit{the human crafted} LFs in conjunction with the state-of-the-art \spear{} approach~\cite{spear}.
+Although \ouralgo{} uses auto-generated LFs, it sometimes performs better than \textsc{Hum-}\spear{}, which utilizes human-curated LFs.
+On careful analysis (presented in Section~\ref{sec:appendixhumanVsAuto} of the supplementary), we observe that the human curated LFs tend to be more generic abstractions of possible patterns without assessing how precise they are for the end task.
+Consequently, these abstract human-LFs tend to have not only higher collective coverage but also high mutual conflicts and lower average individual precision values than the automatically induced LFs.
+Given the individual strengths of both {\emph human-lfs} and {\emph auto-lfs}, it might be interesting to consider using them in conjunction with each other in order to improve performance as future work.
+An ablation test in Figure~\ref{fig:ablation} reveals that \ouralgo{} performs well even for small-sized \lflabel{} unlike other baselines, demonstrating its robustness in scenarios with only few labeled examples.